 end is only a miserable sophism, which seeks to destroy the responsibility of man, and the consequences which flow from the fact of his having failed as to it.
 These things of which I have just spoken were lost, lost on account of the sins of men, although the end of the dispensation had not yet come.
 Man could not set them up again.
 The fact that they were to be found in the scriptures was only the humiliating proof that the Jews had lost them through their sins.

-I almost forgot what is said on the following words of my pamphlet: &#8220;In order not to offend them, He submitted to what they required.&#8221; My opponents shew much holy indignation against such doctrines.
-They say &#8220;In fact, that Jesus submitted to the law, because the Jews *required it of Hin*, is rationalistic doctrine.&#8221; I was about to answer that I had said nothing about the law&#8212; &#8220;submitting to the law&#8221; is not to be found in my pamphlet, and that it is not the subject treated of in the part whence my words are quoted!
-But alas! on closer examination one finds that this is but another instance of false quotation. &#8220;He submitted to *all* that was required of Him&#8221; is placed between inverted commas; but in my pamphlet there is only &#8220;He submitted to that which was required of Him&#8221; &#8212;a very essential difference, because it is a question of a particular point, and not of the *law*; whereas, if it is said He submitted to &#8220;*all*&#8221; that was required of Him, that word &#8220;*all*&#8221; may be looked upon as including the law and all else besides.
-If the trouble is taken to read my pamphlet, &#8220;Observations on the Tract entitled &#8216;Plymouthism,&#8217;&#8221; it will be seen, that it is not at all a question of the obligation of the law, but of this particular point, that there was no longer either ark, or Urim and Thummim; that the presence of God was no longer in the temple; that the temple was empty, and that &#8220;the body of the Lord was the true *temple*.&#8221; In order not to offend them He submitted to that which was required of Him, that is to say, regarding respect for the temple as if God were there.
+I almost forgot what is said on the following words of my pamphlet: "In order not to offend them, He submitted to what they required."
+My opponents shew much holy indignation against such doctrines.
+They say "In fact, that Jesus submitted to the law, because the Jews *required it of Him*, is rationalistic doctrine."
+I was about to answer that I had said nothing about the law "submitting to the law" is not to be found in my pamphlet, and that it is not the subject treated of in the part whence my words are quoted!
+But alas! on closer examination one finds that this is but another instance of false quotation.
+"He submitted to *all* that was required of Him" is placed between inverted commas; but in my pamphlet there is only "He submitted to that which was required of Him" a very essential difference, because it is a question of a particular point, and not of the *law*; whereas, if it is said He submitted to "*all*" that was required of Him, that word "*all*" may be looked upon as including the law and all else besides.
+If the trouble is taken to read my pamphlet, "Observations on the Tract entitled 'Plymouthism,'" it will be seen, that it is not at all a question of the obligation of the law, but of this particular point, that there was no longer either ark, or Urim and Thummim; that the presence of God was no longer in the temple; that the temple was empty, and that "the body of the Lord was the true *temple*."
+In order not to offend them He submitted to that which was required of Him, that is to say, regarding respect for the temple as if God were there.
 If one has ever so little knowledge of the word, one must know to what this alludes.
-They demanded the tribute-money for the expenses of the temple; and the Lord, while He testified that He and His disciples, as being the children of the great King, were not really bound to pay, answers Peter, &#8220;Notwithstanding, lest we should offend them, go thou to the sea, and cast an hook, and take up the fish that first cometh up; and when thou hast opened his mouth, thou shalt find a piece
+They demanded the tribute-money for the expenses of the temple; and the Lord, while He testified that He and His disciples, as being the children of the great King, were not really bound to pay, answers Peter, "Notwithstanding, lest we should offend them, go thou to the sea, and cast an hook, and take up the fish that first cometh up; and when thou hast opened his mouth, thou shalt find a piece

 {328}